|Trail Features:||Subalpine Lake, Outstanding Views|

 For the most part the trail travels under the canopy of the forest for almost the entire route.
 Occasionally, as you climb higher, you'll have sporadic views of the surrounding mountains.

 At roughly 5.6 miles you'll reach the spur trail that provides access to the Thunder Lake Group Campsite.
 This spot also marks the highest point on the hike.
-Over the course of this short section of trail we saw several glacier lilies, but only a couple of them were in bloom during our late June hike.
+Over the course of this short section of trail we saw several glacier lilies, but only a few were in bloom during our late-June hike.

 After walking downhill for a short distance hikers will finally reach Thunder Lake, roughly 5.8 miles from the trailhead.
 The Thunder Lake Patrol Cabin is also located here.
 This small one-room log cabin was built in 1930, and was placed on the National Register of Historic Places in 1988.